LechJaszowski/galilean_satellites/README.md

 If you are looking at Jupiter through binoculars or a telescope and don’t know which moon is which, then use this package.

-galisats is used to determine the positions of the four greatest satellites of Jupiter (called Galilean satellites).
-Positions are calculated for any given time (ET – Ephemeris Time) with respect to the planet, as seen from the Earth.
+`galisats` is used to determine the positions of the four greatest satellites of Jupiter (called Galilean satellites).
+Positions are shown on the plot for any given time (ET – Ephemeris Time) with respect to the planet, as seen from the Earth.

-The galsat() function calculates numerical values of the satellites’
+The `galsat()` function calculates numerical values of the satellites’
 positions:

 x – the apparent rectangular coordinate of the satellite with respect to